-Mondriaan's Dutch period was characterized by hard work to be able to provide for his maintenance.
+Mondrian's Dutch period was characterized by hard work to earn a living.

-In June 1911 Mondrian was in Paris, where he was confronted with Cubism for the first time.
-In October 1911 the first exhibition of the Modern Art Circle took place in the Stedelijk Museum, where Mondriaan took part with six paintings.Read more Read less
+In June 1911 Mondrian was in Paris, where he was first confronted with Cubism.
+In October 1911, the first exhibition of the Modern Art Circle took place in the Stedelijk Museum, in which Mondriaan took part with six paintings.Read more Read less